Learn More: eVisa

 - Your passport with validity of at least six months from the intended date of entry into Taiwan.

-- A credit/debit card or Paypal account.
+- A credit/debit card.

 Upon approval, we will send you the e-Visa as a PDF via email.
 You will need to print this out and take it with you when you travel to Taiwan.